Suyog7130/ewha/tutorials/02_ligo_ldg_ssh_duo.md

 ## 1. Big picture

-Before we touch any LIGO-specific system, it helps to have the right mental model.
+Before we touch any LIGO-specific system, it helps to have the right mental picture of terminologies.

 - **Local machine**: your laptop or desktop, where you edit code, write papers, and run light tests.
 - **Remote cluster**: powerful computing resources in a data centre, accessed through the network by Secure Shell (SSH).